Rigid Heddle Loom vs Shaft Loom - which one is right for you?

 I love a quick weave.
 Unplanned, using chunky yarn I already own, weave it, wash it, use it, before doubt kicks in.
 It doesn’t happen often enough, but when it does, the immediacy lingers.

-As an 8-shaft weaver (also me), I can manipulate structures on a rigid heddle in ways I didn’t know were possible.
-It’s direct.
+As an 8-shaft weaver, I can still manipulate structures on a rigid heddle in ways I didn't expect.
+It's direct.
 Nimble.
 Portable.
+And when you want a quick weave.
+Unplanned, chunky yarn you already own, something washed and in use before doubt kicks in .. nothing beats it.

 Next